 Following the destruction caused by the 2004 tsunami, increasing red tape surrounding conservation efforts by the Thai authorities has meant they’ve had to struggle to keep their families, quite literally, afloat.
 New employment opportunities are scarce.
 Meanwhile, the problem of plastic waste washing up on nearby shores is rapidly mounting.

-Enter Christopher Ward’s newest supply partner, Swiss-based company #tide ocean material®, which upcycles ocean-bound plastic waste and converts it into a premium raw material, that CW have harnessed for a new #tide strap collection showcased on the impressive new C60 #tide.
+Enter #tide ocean material®, a Swiss company which upcycles oceanic plastic waste and converts it into a premium material that CW uses for its #tide collection of straps.

 “We believe small changes can make a difference”